Hand disinfection: rub-in time determines efficacy

-Experts are currently discussing what amount of hand disinfectant should be used, and how long it should be... read more
+Experts are discussing what amount of hand disinfectant should be used, and how long it should be left... read more

 How can hand hygiene compliance in hospitals be increased?
 This is one question that Simone Scheithauer addresses in her studies.
 Scheithauer is head of the Institute for Hospital Hygiene and Infectious Diseases at the University Hospital Göttingen, Germany.
 In the interview, she reveals reasons for poor compliance, along with effective approaches for better hand hygiene.